intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/QuickStart/Install BigDL-LLM on Windows for Intel GPU.md

 >
 > If you do not select this workload during installation, go to Tools > Get Tools and Features... to change workload following [this page](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170#step-4---choose-workloads).

-2. Step 2: Install latest GPU driver from [here]([Intel® Arc™ & Iris® Xe Graphics - Windows*](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html)).
+2. Step 2: Install latest GPU driver from [here](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html).
 Note the process could be slow and It takes 10 minutes to download and install.
 Reboot is also needed.
 After rebooting, we can check GPU status from GUI.

 <img src="./figs/fig3.png" alt="image-20240221102217795" style="zoom:20%;" />